-- [39] For the above reasons, I find that the Commission used its discretion judicially under section 153.161 of the El Act. - [40] The Commission considered all the relevant information in deciding to verify the availability.
-There were no new relevant facts provided at the General Division hearing that the Claimant had not already provided to the Commission.
+[39] For the above reasons, I find that the Commission used its discretion judicially under section 153.161 of the El Act.

+[40] The Commission considered all the relevant information in deciding to verify the Claimant's availability.
+No new relevant facts were provided at the General Division hearing that the Claimant had not already provided to the Commission.
 There is no indication that the Commission considered irrelevant information or acted in bad faith or in a discriminatory manner.
-The Commission also acted for a proper purpose in verifying the Claimant's entitlement to benefits. - [41] However, given the General Division's erroneous findings, the file has to return to the General Division to determine whether the Claimant was entitled to benefits for the period from October 11, 2020, to April 30, 2021, when she was taking training.
+The Commission also acted for a proper purpose in verifying the Claimant's entitlement to benefits.

+[41] However, given the General Division's erroneous findings, the file returns to the General Division to determine whether the Claimant was taking unauthorized training and, if so, whether she was available for work from September 28, 2020.